ranger-turtle/MakiStat/README.md

 have to modify for your needs what would be difficult when your layout needs to be very different from the provided.

+Generated website can be manually published to the traditional hosting services.

 ## Framework

 The data and the templates need to be organized in the two folders: _global and _main.